Health Protection (Coronavirus, International Travel and Operator Liability) (England) Regulations 2021: Requirement to provide information

-Travellers had to provide information on a passenger locator form in prescribed format which must be completed on arrival into England or, for passengers on the Eurotunnel Shuttle, at immigration control in Calais.
-Alternatively, passengers could complete the form up to 48 hours in advance.
+Travellers had to provide information on a passenger locator form in prescribed format which had to be completed on arrival into England or, for passengers on the Eurotunnel Shuttle, at immigration control in Calais.
+Passengers could complete the form up to 48 hours in advance.

 The required information included the passenger's personal data, journey details, and details of the place they intended to stay during the next 10 days or to self-isolate if required.
 COVID-19 testing details could also be required.

 There were exemptions for certain government contractors, foreign government officials, transport workers, seamen, aircrew, channel tunnel workers, transit passengers, road hauliers, essential and emergency workers, offshore oil workers, some specialist, clinical and medical workers, seasonal workers, people who have to travel for work at least weekly, and elite sportspeople.
 Also exempt were members of diplomatic or consular missions, representatives of international organisations afforded privileges and immunities in the UK, diplomatic and consular couriers, government representatives on official business, and some members of their households.